maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 The app has following screens or activities:

 - Current Weather
-- Current Location
+- Your Location
-- 7-day Forecast
+- Next 7-days Forecast
 - Hourly Forecast

 # 2 Current Weather